RatulMaharaj/zchat/README.md

 - Integration with AI is at server-level.
 - Uses zero's sync for streaming to UI.
 - Can be deployed w/ sst (or coolify + vercel)
-- Filter chats
+- Chats are filtered using sql ILIKE filter
 - Supports ✨sharing✨ a chat in r/o mode

-## Still to do
-- Move chat filter to sql LIKE filter

 ## Development setup